RossMdevs/Eleconnect/README.md

 # Eleconnect

 Eleconnect is a simple based electron app shell.

  # ⚠️ Read ME ⚠️

  ### Do not touch package.json, it contains critical assets to keep the package up to date.
-Modify0000dckage.json will result in unstability and security risks.
+Modifying the package.json will result in unstability and security risks.

 ## Proudly developed with: